Classical Everest Base Camp Trek

 Day 16: Trek to Nunthala (2,440 m) – 7 hrs

-After a hearty breakfast, we will take a trail down to Tubing.
-We will pass through Junbesi and reach the Dudh Koshi River.
-Then, from here onwards, we will make an uphill walk to Nunthala.
+After a hearty breakfast, we take a trail down to Tubing.
+Walk through the Junbesi village and traverse the Dudh Koshi River.
+Proceed to ascend uphill walk till Nunthala.
+Stay Overnight.

 Day 17: Drive to Kathmandu (1,400 m) – 13 hrs

-The trip concludes – our airport representative will drop you to Kathmandu’s Tribhuwan International Airport for your flight departure from Nepal.
+Our trip concludes and you are dropped at the Tribhuvan International Airport for your flight departure from Nepal.

 Breakfast included.